► What’s going to happen to diesel cars?

 ► Should you buy a diesel in 2018?

-Diesel cars were not long ago hailed as the answer to hard-pressed motorists’ dreams: a fuel that cleverly managed that virtuous circle of lower fuel consumption, exhaust emissions and running costs for higher miles-per-gallon fuel economy and longer range between refills.
+Parsimonious, low-CO2 diesel cars were not long ago hailed as the answer to hard-pressed drivers' dreams: a fuel that cleverly managed the trick pulling off lower fuel consumption, exhaust emissions and running costs for higher miles-per-gallon fuel economy and longer range between refills.
 What wasn't to like?

-French and Italian car makers, the arrival of common-rail injection and 1990s pioneers such as the BMW 330d revolutionised the appeal of oil-burners.
+French and Italian car makers led by the Fiat group pioneered common-rail injection and by the late 1990s the premium brigade had waded in; suddenly the BMW 330d looked appealingly fast and frugal, revolutionising the appeal of oil-burners.
 Britain’s motorists responded in kind: sales of diesel cars soared from just 19% of the mix back in 2007 to a record high of 56% in 2011.
 But then ‘VW Dieselgate’ happened in 2015, poleaxing the fuel’s appeal almost overnight.

 The fall-out from the Volkswagen emissions scandal is still being felt - it’s reshaped Europe’s biggest car maker, accelerated the rise of electric cars and made diesel fuel the public enemy no.1 in some quarters of the media.
 But is the hype justified?
 Isn't diesel still a smart choice for many?
 And what should you do if you own a diesel car or are thinking of buying one in 2018?